w3security/cli/.github/ISSUE_TEMPLATE/stop--don-t-use-github-issues.md

 assignees: ''
 ---

-[Contact Snyk Support on the web](http://support.w3security.io) or email us at support@w3security.io
+[Contact w3security Support on the web](http://support.w3security.io) or email us at support@w3security.io

-**GitHub Issues are not monited by Snyk Support**
+**GitHub Issues are not monited by w3security Support**